The Dunstan Dialogues

 The Dunstan Dialogues are a series of discussions between prominent visiting thinkers, and leaders in our state to exchange knowledge, make connections and collaborate.

-The Don Dunstan Foundation has hosted dialogues featuring a number of prominent speakers:
+The Don Dunstan Foundation has hosted dialogues featuring a number of prominent speakers including:

 Enspiral is a collection of lawyers, accountants, designers, computer programmers and many others working differently together - online and offline in co-working spaces.
 One of Enspiral’s many success stories is the development of the open source collaborative decision making platform, Loomio which is now used by thousands of people around the world.